Ozzie Albies Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.81 team ERA ranks sixth across all MLB pitching staffs.
+- The Guardians' 3.82 team ERA ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to give up 84 home runs (one per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to allow 86 home runs (one per game), the third-fewest in baseball.

-- The righty's most recent appearance came on Thursday against the Kansas City Royals, when he tossed six scoreless innings while giving up two hits.
+- The righty's most recent appearance was on Friday against the Chicago Cubs, when he went 3 1/3 innings, surrendering six earned runs while giving up eight hits.

+- The 28-year-old has put up an ERA of 6.18, with 5 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.